PEAAS-community/peaas-community/projects.md

 sequence data, and are missing critical metadata fields, and/or include fields that have definitions that do not fit well in an ancient context.

-To facilitate improved metadata reporting in paleogenomics, the SPAAM community are establishing a working group to develop a MIxS extension checklist designed specifically for ancient metagenomics, as well as collaborating with a working group in ancient human population genetics to develop a more general checklist
+To facilitate improved metadata reporting in paleogenomics, the PEAAS community are establishing a working group to develop a MIxS extension checklist designed specifically for ancient metagenomics, as well as collaborating with a working group in ancient human population genetics to develop a more general checklist